thenativeweb/semantic-release-configuration/README.md

 ## Quick Start

-This module contains the semantic-release configuration for the native web.

 To use this configurations, create a `.releaserc.json` file in your project and use the `extends` keyword.

 ```json